NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_release_notes.rst

 * autogen is specifically used to create derived data from information that is already in the NWB file.
-  Attributes/datasets generated via autogen: i) are redundant, ii) often require bookkeeping to ensure data consistency, iii) generate dependencies across data and types, iv) have limited utility as the information can be derived through other means, and v) interpreation of data values may require the provenance of autogen.
+  Attributes/datasets generated via autogen: i) are redundant, ii) often require bookkeeping to ensure data consistency, iii) generate dependencies across data and types, iv) have limited utility as the information can be derived through other means, and v) interpretation of data values may require the provenance of autogen.
 * Description of computations as part of a format specification was seen as problematic.
 * There was potential for collisions between autogen and the specification of the dataset/attribute itself.